thetribeio/generator-project/README.md

 If you encounter any issue while using the generator or contributing on it.

-Please create a new trello card using the **Generator Issue** model card in the triage column from the [Generator Trello Board](https://trello.com/b/T2yA4yFF/generateur-scrum-board)
+Please create a new trello card using the **Generator Issue** model card in the "triage" column from the [Generator Trello Board](https://trello.com/b/T2yA4yFF/generateur-scrum-board)

 ## Useful resources